-Alien TV series: What we know so far
+Alien TV series: What we know so far about the FX, Hulu and Disney+ shows

 Alien TV series release date speculation

-It has recently been claimed that the FX Alien TV series will be available sometime in 2023.

-However, considering it is yet to start full production and the amount of effects work it'll undoubtedly demand, we suspect that might slip back to 2024.
+It has recently been claimed that the FX Alien TV series will start to film "later in 2023".
+And then, considering it the amount of effects work it'll undoubtedly demand, it is unlikely to appear until late 2024 at the earliest.

 There are no rumours yet on a potential release date for Scott's own Alien TV series (if it does pan out).